veracross/source-sans-pro-rails/README.md

 * The Adobe Source Sans Pro font is licensed under the [SIL Open Font License](http://scripts.sil.org/OFL)
 * This project is licensed under the MIT License.

+## Thanks

+* Adobe for open sourcing this font
+* [font-awesome-rails](https://github.com/bokmann/font-awesome-rails) for a good example of creating a font gem for the asset pipeline